After meeting in September 2000 and marrying in 2004, King Frederik and Queen Mary welcomed four kids into the world, creating a gorgeous family unit.

 Slowly, their children – Christian, Isabella, Vincent, and Josephine – are following in their parents’ footsteps as they fulfil their royal duties.

-Mary herself made rare comments about her kids when she appeared on a Danish TV program called Søren Vester’s Garden – Biodiversity and castle gardens, during which she gave the show’s host a tour of the wild flower garden at the family’s summer residence, Fredensborg Palace.
+Mary herself made rare comments about her kids when she appeared on a Danish TV program called Søren Vester’s Garden – Biodiversity and Castle Gardens in 2025, during which she gave the show’s host a tour of the wild flower garden at the family’s summer residence, Fredensborg Palace.

 “Our children are outside a lot,” she divulged.
 “I don’t think they think, ‘Now I’m going out into nature’.
 They think it’s nice to get fresh air and exercise in nature.”